YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 ### Memory Management Commands

-#### Unload Node
+#### Unload vertex
 ```
-unload-node <node_index>
+unload-vertex <vertex_index>
 ```
-Unloads a node from memory.
-The node data remains in the binary file and can be reloaded when needed.
+Unloads a vertex from memory.
+The vertex data remains in the binary file and can be reloaded when needed.

 Parameters:
-- node_index: Target node (0-255)
+- vertex_index: Target vertex (0-255)

 Example:
 ```
-> unload-node 5
+> unload-vertex 5
-Successfully unloaded node 5 from memory
+Successfully unloaded vertex 5 from memory
 ```

 Error handling:
 ```
-> unload-node
+> unload-vertex
 Error: Missing arguments
-Usage: unload-node <node_index>
+Usage: unload-vertex <vertex_index>
-Example: unload-node 0
+Example: unload-vertex 0

-> unload-node 256
+> unload-vertex 256
-Error: Node index must be between 0 and 255
+Error: vertex index must be between 0 and 255

-> unload-node 5
+> unload-vertex 5
-Error: Node 5 is not loaded in memory
+Error: vertex 5 is not loaded in memory
 ```

 #### Purpose